 Municipalities, regions, entities, which really want to keep tradition alive and enhance the territory are to be publicized in every way.
 In Italy especially.
 We have a generous and beautiful land, all it would take is a little effort and living there, not just coming here on vacation, would be a wonderful dream.

-Let’s hope for a future full of new trails, if they are wood and carving themed trails, guys, what more could we ask for!!! 😉😉 See you soon, let me know if you ventured out to do this trail and how you found it!
+Let’s hope for a future full of new trails, if they are wood and carving themed trails, guys, what more could we ask for!!! 😉😉 See you soon, let me know if you ventured out to do this gnomes path and how you found it!
 Bye!!! 😘😘😘

 Ps.
 I also leave you this youtube clip, which shows the route in its geographical extent for more precise references as well.
 The rights to the video belong to the author.